BrainVR/brainvr-unity-framework-documentation/docs/objects/experiment-manager.md

 ### StopExpeirment
 `public void StopExperiment()`

-Stops the expeirmenting if the experiment is running.
+Stops the experiment if the experiment is running.

 ### RestartExperiment
 `public void RestartExperiment()`